garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 At first, only 11% of all orders were made by Loyalty Members, but by 2021, over half of all orders were placed by members of the loyalty program.

 ## Refund Rates
-The overall refund rate is 5.91% which is much lower than the industry average of 17% for ecommerce brands according to [Shopify Return Data.](https://www.shopify.com/enterprise/blog/ecommerce-returns "Shopify Return Data")
+The overall refund rate is 5.91% which is much lower than the industry average of 17% for ecommerce brands according to [Shopify Ecommerce Returns Data.](https://www.shopify.com/enterprise/blog/ecommerce-returns "Shopify Return Data")

 When looking further into Apple product returns, the Macbook Air had the highest return rate of 11% more than double the return rate of the Airpods at just 5%.

 ## Recommendations
-######  test
+Look further into what is causing the Macbooks to be returned twice as often as Airpods.